MattheWhite/devsecops-project/README.md

     Display all the content of the generated report file, merge findings, remember false positives and distill duplicates, and so on.
 * Docker Scout
   - Container Image Scanning tool
+  - We produce Docker Images as application artifacts which has to be scanned and tested before produciton.
+Great tool for image scanning is Docker Scout which is a **Docker native tool**.